project-renard-survey/sticky-note-teaching/README.md

 could do for someone else (the "offer").
 The class then posts the stickies in two rows on a wall (asks on top, offers on bottom).

+## Taking a Stand

+Make a statement, such as, "We should charge for admission to workshops," and then write "Strongly Agree" and "Strongly Disagree" on opposite sites of a whiteboard.
+Each person then puts their name on a sticky note and puts it on the whiteboard to indicate where they
+stand: i.e., putting it in the middle would indicate that they're neutral on this issue.

+This technique is even more useful for eliciting positions when two related issues are being discussed, e.g., "We should charge for admission," and, "We should pay our instructors."

 ---

 <div align="center">